wp-plugins/really-simple-guest-post/readme.txt

 	<li>Authors Name, Author url and email will be added as custom field.</li>
 	<li>So simple and user friendly</li>
 </ul>
-<strong>Live Preview:</strong> <a href="http://freebloggingtricks.com/post-your-article-without-register/" target="_blank">http://freebloggingtricks.com/post-your-article-without-register/</a>
+<strong> See Live Preview:</strong> <a href="http://freebloggingtricks.com/post-your-article-without-register/" target="_blank">http://freebloggingtricks.com/post-your-article-without-register/</a>

 <strong>Note: </strong> Please read full description for better use.